Pyrdacor/Ambermoon.net/Controls.md

 Ctrl + Left Click | Use item
 Shift + Left Click | Equip or unequip item

+Right clicking a stack of items will take all of them immediately.
+Left clicks would open the amount popup to select how many you want to take.

+Dragging items can be aborted with right click or escape key.

 *to be continued ...*